ZhengheShangguan/Autonomous-Driving-Lab/src/README.md

 # Autonomous Driving Vehicle - Labs
 Author: Zhenghe Shangguan

 This repo includes some necessary parts in Autonomous Driving.
-All the Lab codes with "to do" comments are written by me.
+All the Lab codes except for the skeleton parts are written by me.
 The lab contains:
 1. ROS introduction;
 2. Turtle bot simulation;